-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Congratulations on taking a chance with trying to purchase a business.
+Opinions expressed by Entrepreneur contributors are their own.Congratulations on taking a chance with trying to purchase a business.
 The best opportunities to do this often occur during a recessionary period when many companies are sold at deep discounted prices.

 It is also great to hear that you have 20 years of experience managing similar properties.
 That experience will go a long way when it is time to seek financing.
 Having very little cash in the bank and fair credit could definitely hinder your ability to obtain financing.
 But, interested investors may look past that if they believe there is a significant opportunity for financial success.

 Have you reached out to any banks for funding?